 Due to insufficient income, a possible option is a debt.
 It’s similar to your budget when you want an item, and your income is not enough, you can apply for a new bank loan.

-Basically, the government budget deficit is primarily aimed at boosting economic growth.
-Whenever it needs money to finance its growth initiatives, the state can only do it in two modes: raising taxes or going into debt.
+The government budget deficit is primarily intended to boost economic growth.
+Whenever the state needs money to finance its growth initiatives, it can only raise taxes or go into debt.

 Tax increases are generally unpopular, burdensome to society, and require a lengthy ratification process.
 So, the government tends to choose to issue debt in the form of issuing government debt securities.